i don't know much about cooking. this place heavily under construction by the dubbs.

 Salad with pickled radish, nappa cabbage (salladskål).
 As dressing there's tsuyu sauce and sesame oil.

 • dashi powder miso soup is miso paste + dashi powder + extra ingredients. dashi accentuates the miso taste. it's in tsuyu as well (another savoury sauce: "it's sweeter soy sauce and has more depth of umami").
+Wasn't dashi powder from okinawa?
+From the original people there.

 • shishito pepper